X in Sex: How the X Chromosome Controls Our Lives

 Middle Age: A Natural History

 No other animals have middle age.
-Indeed – it would not make any sense for other animals to undergo middle age. image61.jpgSo why do humans have it, and what, exactly, does it do to us?
+Indeed – it would not make any sense for other animals to undergo middle age.
+So why do humans have it and what exactly does it do to us?
 It was these simple questions that set David Bainbridge, a popular science writer and Cambridge University vet and anatomist, on … Read more